LukaAvbreht/Social_graphs/project/project_part1.md

 We wanna see if there are communities within actor community, see if the network looks like normal random network.
 We predict we may find the marvel actors community.
 See also wanna see actors have the highest degree in the graph...

+We are interested on what is the length of longest path between two actors, what is the average distance between them ...

 We will also create a network of directors, being connected
 1. if they worked with each other